jenssegers/optimus/README.md

 composer require jenssegers/optimus
 ```

 For 32 bit systems it is required to install the [GMP extension](http://php.net/manual/en/book.gmp.php).
-For debian/ubuntu you can install the extension with:
+For debian/ubuntu you can install the extension with one of these commands:

 ```
 apt-get install php5-gmp
+apt-get install php7.0-gmp
+apt-get install php7.1-gmp
 ```

 Usage